tomlurge/mteam/data.md

 files in recent contain all descriptors collected in an hour concatenated into a single file.

-They should not be included in the analytics server.
-TODO okay?
+NOTE: Microdescriptors will not be included.
+They're terribly hard to analyze, and their content is already contained in server descriptors and consensuses

 ##### network-status-2 1.0